 A bucket of polished stones and varied sizes of small jewelry boxes and lids will give the same skill practice, but one in which the children can feel the pebbles while they count and also develop volume and spatial skills.
 The students can be asked to find out how many stones fit in each box.

 Provide paper or booklets, markers, and numbers to copy if number formation is still being learned.
-To record their answers, a child might trace each box on his paper, draw the stones inside, and print the amount of stones beside the box tracing.
+To record their answers, a child might trace each box on his paper, draw the stones, then count and print the number beside the box tracing.
 A child’s progress can be recorded as you walk around the students and jot down their accuracy on a checklist.

 3. If the worksheet is requiring children to show what they know about a topic, find a different more creative way for them to do this.

 The worksheet on the right is a common activity for primary children.
 It might keep children busy for 10 or 15 minutes and their experiences might be: